MicrosoftDocs/azure-stack-docs/azure-stack/user/azure-stack-version-profiles-azurecli2.md

  - **The Azure Stack CA root certificate** is required if you're using the CLI from a workstation outside the ASDK.

- - **The virtual machine aliases endpoint** provides an alias, like "UbuntuLTS" or "Win2012Datacenter," that references an image publisher, offer, SKU, and version as a single parameter when deploying VMs.
+ - **The virtual machine aliases endpoint** provides an alias, like "UbuntuLTS" or "Win2012Datacenter."
+This alias references an image publisher, offer, SKU, and version as a single parameter when deploying VMs.

 The following sections describe how to get these values.

 ### Export the Azure Stack CA root certificate

 If you're using an integrated system, you don't need to export the CA root certificate.
-You need to export the CA root certificate on an ASDK.
+Otherwise, export the CA root certificate on an ASDK.

 To export the ASDK root certificate in PEM format: